PerseusRealDeal/TheOneRing/README.md

 ### Semantic Colors <a name="semanticcolors"></a>

-For semantic colors also listed in [the apple specification](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/) Apple Inc. doesn't give RGBA specifics—Apple Inc. reserves the right to tweak a litle bit any semantic color later.
+For semantic colors also listed in [the apple specification](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/) Apple Inc. doesn't give RGBA specifics.

 [Perseus Dark Mode](https://github.com/perseusrealdeal/DarkMode.git) takes RGBA from the semantic colors as it was released at the first time and brings it to early apple devices as adapted colors.